 An Accepting and Inclusive School

 The Arts and College Preparatory Academy (ACPA) has always been rooted in providing students a progressive education, pushing boundaries, and finding student-focused solutions.
 When education (as we've known it for the last century) came to a screeching halt in March, ACPA staff was naturally ready to adapt.
-When it became clear that the health and safety of the school community would be compromised by fully returning to school this fall, ACPA staff confidently began creating various models of learning in order to support all students and families.
-ACPA was ready for the challenge last year and is ready for the challenge this year, next year, and every year after that. s.
+When it became clear that the health and safety of the school community would be compromised by fully returning to school in the fall of 2020, ACPA staff confidently began creating various models of learning in order to support all students and families.
+ACPA was ready for the challenge last year, is ready for the challenge this year, next year, and every year after.

 We have a climate and culture that is based on a trailblazing arts and college prep curriculum in an environment that is safe, inclusive, and progressive.